 - Clone phishing is when a valid attachment or connection is replaced with a malicious one in a previously sent post.
-This is most often seen in email, but it can also be seen in other places, such as false social media profiles and texts.
+This is often seen in email, but it can also be seen in other places, such as false social media profiles and texts.

-Phase 07: In other cases, legal websites can be hacked or imitated using the following methods:
+Phase 07: In other cases, legal websites can be hacked or imitated using the following methods

 - Pharming (DNS cache poisoning) reroutes traffic from secure websites to phishing sites using malware or an onsite vulnerability.
-If a domain is pharmed, manually typing a URL would always take visitors to the malicious site.
+If a domain is Pharmed, manually typing a URL would always take visitors to the malicious site.

 Personal and public email addresses:

 Create a private email address.
 Only personal correspondence should be sent here.
-Since spammers create lists of potential email addresses by combining obvious names, words, and numbers, you should make it difficult for them to guess your address.
+Since spammers create lists of potential email addresses by combining prominent names, words, and numbers, you should make it difficult for them to guess your address.
 Your private address should be more than just your first and last name, and you should safeguard it by doing the following: